 Our aim is to prevent homelessness whenever possible and we will help you to keep your current accommodation, if appropriate, whenever we can.
 Some of the ways we can help are listed below but not limited to:

 Are you homeless or at risk of losing your home?

 Being homeless doesn't just mean you have nowhere to live, you can be homeless if:

 What we will do when you contact us?

 Losing your accommodation can be a difficult time but most people do find somewhere else to live.
 The longer you leave it, the harder it will be to find a new home.

-What if I am homeless today?
+What if I am homeless tonight?